In this article:

-Also, there are many ways to treat back pain.
-There is no one-size-fits-all way to treat back pain, but the methods discussed here are very effective for a majority of patients.
+Thus, there is no one-size-fits-all way to treat back pain, but the methods discussed here are very effective for the majority of patients.

 Back pain usually can be made to feel better by moving the spine and back muscles in a certain direction.
 This is called directional preference, which is the principle behind the exercises that are presented in this article.

 A doctor absolutely cannot and should not give you generic exercises to help your back pain without first thoroughly evaluating how your pain responds to different positions and movements.

 Sometimes, problems in the spine will not hurt your back but the pain and other strange symptoms will be felt in areas that are far from your back.

 This is why your symptoms must be evaluated by a healthcare professional.